Chilomycterus reticulatus: Description

 Chilomycterus reticulatus has a rotund body, which can be inflated, with a wide, blunt head and large eyes.
 The nasal organ of adults sits in an open, pitted cup which in juveniles is a tentacle with two openings.
 The teeth are fused into a parrot like beak with no frontal groove and the mouth is large.
-The fins lack spines and there are no pelvic fins, the dorsal fin has 12-14 rays, the anal fin has 11-14 rays, the caudal fin has 10 rays and there are 19-22 rays in the large pectoral fins.
+The fins lack spines and there are no pelvic fins, the dorsal fin has 12 to 14 rays, the anal fin has 11 to 14 rays, the caudal fin has 10 rays, and there are 19 to 22 rays in the large pectoral fins.
 The body is covered in small spines which are triangular on cross section, some of which are reduced to plates under the skin.
-There is a row of 8-10 spines which runs from the head to the dorsal fin, and there are one or two spines on the caudal peduncle.
+There is a row of 8 to 10 spines which runs from the head to the dorsal fin, and there are one or two spines on the caudal peduncle.